gravity-ui/yagr/docs/docs.en.md

 ## Why Yagr?

-Why not use uPlot directly? uPlot is very flexible library and it provides amazing API to create your own plugins to implement different interesting visualizations, but uPlot is too low level library.
-If you need a lot of common chart [features](#features) such as [legend tooltip](#tooltip), [stacking](#stacking), [normalization](#normalization) etc then you should implement them by yourself if you prefer uPlot.
+Why not use uPlot directly? uPlot is very flexible library and it provides amazing API to create your own plugins to implement different visualizations, but uPlot is too low level library.
+If you need a lot of common chart [features](#features) such as [legend tooltip](#tooltip), [stacking](#stacking), [normalization](#normalization) etc then you should implement them by yourself if you choose uPlot.
 Yagr already have implented much of that features.
 Yagr pretty much configurable and you can extend it or customize view and behavior.

 ## Why not Yagr